Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Elizabeth E. Hunt (1962-2005)

-Marta Hanson: Associate Professor, Department of the History of Medicine, Program in the History of Science, Technology, and Medicine, Johns Hopkins University.
+Marta Hanson: Retired.
+Associate Professor, Department of the History of Medicine, Program in the History of Science, Technology, and Medicine, Johns Hopkins University.
 She has published Speaking of Epidemics in Chinese Medicine: Disease and the Geographic Imagination in Late Imperial China (Routledge, 2011).

 Susan D. Jones, Professor, History of Science and Technology, and Department of Ecology, Evolution and Behavior, and Director, Program in the History of Science and Technology, University of Minnesota